 PREVENTIVE CARE SAVES MONEY AND SAVES LIVES

 For Tennesseans with insurance, most of their preventive care is covered: yearly check-ups, mammograms, pap smears, screenings for depression, blood pressure, diabetes, and many vaccines are covered.
 But such medically important – and cost-effective – care is out of reach for families without insurance.
-They are six times more likely than people with insurance to skip routine visits and needed specialist care because of inability to pay.
+They are six times more likely than people with insurance to skip routine visits and needed specialized care because of inability to pay.

 It is estimated that bringing home our tax dollars to close the coverage gap would result in: